Declined for long-term care insurance? There is hope!

 This is an over-simplified example, but it illustrates the central point: Most of the leading long-term care insurers have very different ways of determining who is insurable and who is not insurable.

 Is there hope for someone who has been declined for long term care insurance?
-ABSOLUTELY!declined for long term care insurance image
+ABSOLUTELY!

 Recently one of our partners asked about a client of his who had been declined for long term care insurance.
 She’d applied for coverage with a company that her financial advisor had recommended for her and she was declined because of “sticky platelet syndrome” (SPS). ”Sticky platelet syndrome” is a blood disorder that is usually treated with blood thinners like plavix or coumadin or aspirin.